 - March, April, and May: Big bungalow, 195 Turkish Lira person, regular bungalow, 165 Turkish Lira per person.

 - June, July, August, and September: Big bungalow, 225 Turkish Lira person, regular bungalow, 180 Turkish Lira per person.

 - October, November, and December: Big bungalow, 195 Turkish Lira person, regular bungalow, 150 Turkish Lira per person.

 If you don’t reserve a big bungalow, you should use the shared showers and toilets.
 They are using solar panels to get the hot water so be aware that especially during the evening they will run out of hot water.
 There is a 500 person capacity restaurant in the Butterfly Valley.
 You may also buy anything during the day from here.
 You will also find a fish house, snack bar, and a market.

 Waterfall in The Butterfly Valley

-It is possible to reach the waterfall through the path that passing the center of the Butterfly Valley.
+It is possible to reach the waterfall through the path that passing the centre of the Butterfly Valley.
 It is not a very big one though still worth to see.
-Just take the path under the shadow of the valley walls and enjoy the natures and butterflies.
+Just take the road under the shadow of the valley walls and enjoy the natures and butterflies.
 After an hour-long walk, you will reach the waterfall with the company of the tiger butterflies.
-In here please be careful to not make noise because it is bad for the butterflies.
-Also, not try to climb to the waterfall which can deadly dangerous for you.
-There is a med-team in the valley but for the serious injuries, you have to wait the team from the Oludnize which takes time.
+In here, please be careful not to make noise because it is bad for the butterflies.
+Also, not try to climb to the waterfall, which can be deadly dangerous for you.
+There is a med-team in the valley, but for the severe injuries, you have to wait for the team from the Oludnize which takes time.

-If you ever stayed or planning to go to the Butterfly Valley please share your experiences and thoughts on the comment section.
-Also, please feel free to ask a question about the Butterfly Valley.
-If you like the Tiger Butterflies you may buy of them from this link 🙂
+If you ever stayed at the Butterfly Valley, please share your experiences and thoughts.
+Besides, you can ask questions in the comment section.
+Also, please feel free to ask a question about the Butterfly Valley. however, you can buy Tiger Butterflies from this link 🙂